 Also, if your client is living in the community alone, you will likely need to assist with meal planning and preparation as needed.
 In Allen Level 4 a person may be living alone even though he or she is not recommended to live alone until 4.6.
 Throughout Level 4, the person often has difficulty with many aspects of acquiring the food in addition to being able to safely prepare the meal.
 Do not rely on verbal report in Level 4.
 Often a person can tell you what meals they are eating, talking in long-term memory, but when you open the refrigerator none of the items are present or they have spoiled.

-Ask yourself "Why"
+Ask yourself "Why" this person is eating less

 One of my aspirations is for all persons who engage in dementia care to ask "why" when a person demonstrates a new behavior or change in function.